 Students travel to Trinidad and Tobago in early January.
 All students take five courses -- 3 required courses and 2 elective courses at the University of the West Indies (UWI).

-- Living and Learning in Trinidad and Tobago (4 credits; 1.11 SLU units).
+- Living and Learning in Trinidad and Tobago (4 PLU credits; 1.11 SLU units)

 For more information about the required courses in Trinidad please visit PLU's program website.

 The program draws students into Caribbean culture and society through involvement in the artistry, folklore, and festivals of the country.
-Students participate in the events of Carnival, focusing their study of its complex history primarily on the traditional aspects of Trinidad’s world famous pre-Lenten Carnival.
+Students participate in the events of Carnival, focusing their study of its complex history primarily on the traditional aspects of Trinidad’s world-famous pre-Lenten Carnival.
+Group study tours guide students through the cultural, environmental, religious, and artistic diversity that make up the two islands of Trinidad and Tobago.
+Students spend time in Tobago studying marine biodiversity up close and participate in cultural events such as the Hindu festival of Phagwa, the West African Orisha and Shouter Baptist festivals, and the Muslim Hosay commemoration.
+A photo gallery of the program is available here.

 If you are interested in learning more about the Trinidad program please contact one of the following people.